jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Reefclaw.md

 RacialMods:
 Languages: Common (can't speak)
 SQ: amphibious
+SpecialAbilities:
+  Death Frenzy (Su): >
-SpecialAbilities: Death Frenzy (Su) When a reefclaw is killed, its body spasms horrifically.
+    When a reefclaw is killed, its body spasms horrifically.
 Immediately upon dying, the reefclaw makes a full attack against a creature it threatens.
 If more than one creature is within reach, roll randomly for each attack to determine the target (which may be another reefclaw).
+  Grab (Ex): >
-Grab (Ex) A reefclaw can use its grab ability on a target of any size.
+    A reefclaw can use its grab ability on a target of any size.
 Reefclaws have a +8 racial bonus on grapple checks; this bonus replaces the normal +4 bonus a creature with grab receives.
+  Poison (Ex): >
-Poison (Ex) Claw-injury; save Fort DC 13; frequency 1/round for 4 rounds; effect 1d2 Str; cure 1 save.
+    Claw-injury; save Fort DC 13; frequency 1/round for 4 rounds; effect 1d2 Str; cure 1 save.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: